osiau/GIS713DataChallenge/Methods.md

 After acquiring [these data](https://pages.github.ncsu.edu/chaedri/Data-Challenge-GIS713/data) from several reliable sources, corrplots were developed to compare the relative correlations that the factors have with COVID-19 cases and mortalities.
 Linear, quasi-binomial, binary, and quadratic regression models were conducted and optimized to explore the relationships that these “predictors” may have on COVID-19 cases and deaths per capita.
 These models, despite being significant, suggested weak relationships between the predictor variables and COVID-19 cases, deaths, and unemployment per capita.

+Correlations between these three outcomes (unemployment, death rate and positive cases) and voting data may be attributed to other covariates.
+For example, states that voted for Trump tended to be more rural than those that voted for Hillary.
+Therefore, we collected a dataset of covariates that might cause this pattern.
+They included:
+* Air Quality Index
+* Percent of population at high, medium and low risk (from Community Resilience Data)
+* Fraction of the population that is white, black, asian, pacific islander, or other
+* Fraction of the population over 65
+* Fraction of the population that is insured
+* Fraction residents who depend on public transport

 To analyze this, we examined a few approaches: Regression Analyses, Random Forest, and Spatial Autocorrelation

 ##### Find our analysis, data and methods on github: